PlanViz: Evaluating Planning-Oriented Image Generation and Editing for Computer-Use Tasks: Conclusion

 \section{Conclusion}

-We present PlanViz, the first benchmark for evaluating planning-oriented image generation and editing in computer-use scenarios.
-By introducing diverse planning sub-tasks with high-quality human annotations and a task-adaptive evaluation metric, our benchmark reveals inconsistency on performance of current UMMs and exposes clear limitations of them, especially in planning-intensive image editing.
-Our results also indicate that planning for computer-use-based generation and editing remains a major challenge beyond surface-level image quality.
-We hope that PlanViz will facilitate future research on bridging reasoning, planning, and visual generation for practical multimodal systems.
+We present PlanViz, the first benchmark for evaluating planning-oriented image generation and editing in computer-use tasks.
+We introduce diverse sub-tasks with high-quality human annotations and a task-adaptive evaluation metric.
+PlanViz reveals inconsistency on performance of current UMMs and exposes clear limitations of them, especially in planning-intensive image editing.
+Our results also indicate that satisfying constraints here remains a major challenge beyond surface-level image quality.
+We hope that PlanViz will facilitate future research on bridging understanding and generation for real-world computer-use scenarios.